jrsmth/next-js/content/03-essentials/README.md

 ```
 * This component is by default a Server component, meaning that it is rendered on the server and not the client
     * As a result, the `console.log()` outputted in the server logs and not in the browser
-* If we wanted this to be a Client component, we would add `'use client'` to the top of the component file
+* If we wanted this to be a Client component, we would add the `'use client'` directive to the top of the component file
+  * Ex: we would want to use a client component when using the `onClick` mechanism, as this would not be available on the server
+  * It is best-practise to use `'use client'` as far down the component tree as possible in order to maximise the optimisations provided by server components

 <br>